forseti-security/forseti-security/_docs/howto/configure/email-notification.md

 #  {{ page.title }}

 Forseti Security can send email notifications using the SendGrid API.
-SendGrid is currently the only supported email service provider.
+SendGrid is currently the only supported email service provider, as it is the suggested provider for free email service.
+Visit this page to see how you can [get 12,000 emails every month for free](https://cloud.google.com/appengine/docs/standard/python/mail/sendgrid).

 ## Setting Up SendGrid